Nikki Ong

 Writer

-Nikki recites poetry on various stages, from farms to museums.
-Her poems have appeared in Hollands Maandblad, the Watersnoodmuseum's poetry collection Dichter bij Water and in the self-published poetry collection Hechtwortels.
+Nikki recited poetry on various stages like Dichters in de Prinsentuin.
+Her poems have appeared in Hollands Maandblad, Deus ex Machina and the Watersnoodmuseum's poetry collection Dichter bij Water.
 She is part of the Klimaatdichters (Climate Poets).

 As a playwright, she wrote Freedom of Dreams (Jeugdtheaterschool Zuidoost) and Lonely Species.
 As a translator, she collaborated on De Jacht directed by Manuela Infante (NITE).
 Nikki also writes articles for the Theaterkrant.